TV TEM Bauru: Rede Globo Oeste Paulista (1984-1998)

 The outlook remained the same until 1984, when the Central Globo de Affiliadas e Expansão emerged to improve and revitalize all the journalism of Globo's owned-and-operated stations and affiliates.
 In the meantime, on October 24, 1984, TV Bauru was renamed Rede Globo Oeste Paulista.
 US$2.5 million were invested in the purchase of new equipment and the creation of branches in the municipalities of São José do Rio Preto, Marília and Presidente Prudente, and three months later, a branch was also created in Araçatuba, covering 260 municipalities from the interior of the state.
 The number of journalism teams now stood at 11, and SPTV, which until then occupied only a small block of news bulletins generated in São Paulo, gains two editions, at 12:45 pm and 7:45 pm.

 On April 21, 1986, the station's branches in Araçatuba and São José do Rio Preto were separated, and TV Globo Noroeste Paulista was created, also following the same pattern as the Bauru station.
 On July 9, 1990, Rede Globo stations in São Paulo replaced SPTV with SP Já, with the first edition being relayed from Globo São Paulo, and the second produced locally by TV Globo Oeste Paulista.

 On April 11, 1994, with the return of Jornal Hoje to the state of São Paulo, the first edition of SP Já also began to be produced by Globo Oeste Paulista.
 It was also in that year that, with the emergence of TV Fronteira Paulista, on June 1, the broadcaster stopped covering the Mesoregion of Presidente Prudente, restricting its coverage, which in 1984 was from 260 municipalities to 113 municipalities.
-In 1996, SP Já was extinguished and the station returned to produce SPTV.
+In 1996, SP Já was axed and the station returned to produce SPTV.